Water Serpents II: Post war

-21st-Century
+21st century

-In 2012, Ursula Ucicky put the painting up for sale with Sotheby’s Auction House acting as the broker.
+In 2012, Ursula Ucicky put the painting up for sale with Sotheby's acting as the broker.
 Because the painting was still considered stolen art, Ursula had to come to an agreement with the heirs of Jenny Steiner, the rightful owner of the painting, in order to obtain an export license for the painting.
 The agreement, which was mediated by the Israelitische Kultusgemeinde Wien, or Vienesse Jewish Community, stipulated that the proceeds would be split 50/50 between Ursula and the heirs.
 That same year, the painting was sold to art broker Yves Bouvier for $112 million, which meant each party received around $56 million.
 The heirs of Jenny Steiner used their portion of the proceeds to found the New Klimt Foundation.

 The Bouvier Affair

-In 2013 Yves Bouvier sold the painting to the Russian billionaire Dmitry Rybolovlev, one of the largest private art collectors in the world.
-As he did to many other wealthy collectors, Bouvier tricked Rybololev.
-Bouvier didn't tell Rybolovlev that he was actually the owner of the painting and had paid $112 million for it.
-Instead, Bouvier made it seem like the painting was still owned by a third party and convinced Rybolovlev that the painting was worth much more than $112 million.
-In the end, Rybolovlev paid $183.3 million for the painting, plus an additional $3.7 million administrative fee.
-This means that Bouvier made a profit of $75 million by tricking Rybolovlev.
-Eventually, the deceit was uncovered.
-Rybolovlev, along with Bouvier's many other victims, has brought charges and lawsuits against Bouvier.
-As of 2019, the litigation was still ongoing.
+In 2013 Yves Bouvier sold the painting for $183.3 million to Russian billionaire Dmitry Rybolovlev, one of the largest private art collectors in the world.
+Rybolovlev later alleged that Bouvier did not disclose he was the owner of the painting and instead made it seem like the painting was owned by a third party, supposedly enabling him to inflate the selling price.
+Rybolovlev has unsuccessfully sought charges and brought lawsuits against Bouvier.

 Present day

 In 2015, the painting was once again sold by Rybolovlev.
 This time, it was sold for $170 million to an undisclosed buyer.
 The painting is rumored to be in the private collection of an unnamed Qatari Princess or Asian buyer.
-As of October 2022, the painting is exhibited at the Van Gogh Museum in Amsterdam as part of the "Golden Boy - Gustav Klimt" exhibition.
+The Belvedere Museum in Vienna and the Van Gogh Museum in Amsterdam located the painting in preparation of a new exhibition on Klimt and those he was inspired by.
+From October 2022 until February 2023, the painting was exhibited at the Van Gogh Museum in Amsterdam as part of the "Golden Boy - Gustav Klimt" exhibition.
+From February 2023, the painting was exhibited at the Belvedere Museum as part of the "Klimt.
+Inspired by Van Gogh, Rodin, Matisse..." exhibition.